YGZWQZD/LAMDA-SSL/docs/README.md

                  dim_in=None)
 >> Parameter:
 >> - lambda_u: The weight of unsupervised loss.
 >> - warmup: The end position of warmup.
-For example, num_it_total is 100 and warmup is 0.4,
-                then warmup is performed in the first 40 iterations.
+For example, num_it_total is 100 and warmup is 0.4,then warmup is performed in the first 40 iterations.
 >> - dim_in: the dim of the instances.

 ### LAMDA_SSL.Algorithm